blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Talmud
 	- Sanhedrin 43a (Stoning Jesus)
 		- He violated Deuteronomy 13:11-12 (Misleading people) and Leviticus 20:27 (Spirit Telling).

+Sin (chet) is a result of improper channeling of our human impulses (Yetzer).
+We have Yetzer-Hatov (Good Inclination) and Yetzer-Hara (Good/Bad Inclination).
+And God forgives.
 ## Check these verses
 Read these truly:
 - 1. Kill adulterers (Lev 20:10)